 The Clerk should ensure that s/he has clear wording stating the panel decision about each of the issues that the panel considered before the panel is allowed to finish.
 The Clerk will use that wording to draft the decision letter.
 This should be sent to all members of the panel for checking.
-Once approved by all three panel members, it should be sent to the complainant with a copy to the Headteacher.
+Once approved by all three panel members, it should be sent to the complainant and the person complained about with a copy to the Headteacher.

-- The letter should clearly express how seriously the panel considered the complaint; - The Clerk should be careful that the letter sticks to the facts and gives no hint of partiality; - The Clerk should ensure that the letter reaches the complainant and the Headteacher by the deadline stated in your policy and/or in a statement by the chair at the end of the hearing usually five working days.
+- The letter should clearly express how seriously the panel considered the complaint and details any findings or recommendations - The Clerk should be careful that the letter sticks to the facts and gives no hint of partiality; - The Clerk should ensure that the letter reaches the complainant and the Headteacher by the deadline stated in your policy and/or in a statement by the chair at the end of the hearing usually five working days.